dmcalester/mcalester-design/JOURNAL.md

 ## 2025-12-05 Nope
 That was too easy to go down a rabbit hole, so nope, just three simple CSS rules: a clamped article width, a single legible font size on all platforms and centered with a simple margin auto.
 I thought about display: flex or a grid on the body, but that starts to get too far in to layout.

+### Second Article
+Okay looks like second article time so we’re going to find some holes now.
+First one.
+I missed adding a date to the first article.
+So we’ll update that.
+This one will need to support images too.
+I still want to avoid a build process.
+I’m thinking about making this an ultra-mac thing.
+Apple supports folder actions so maybe I’ll use that.
+Drop images in a folder and have the OS do the conversion.
+I’m very bullish on JPEG XL, but support isn’t there for Chrome yet so I might do JPEG XR for Safari/FF and whatever the best format is on Chrome/FF/older browsers.
+I forget.

+#### No JPEG XL yet
+No native conversion for JPEG XL yet.
+Bummer.
+Ok so two articles now.
+Added some more ultra minimal styling.
+I think the next step is to pivot from UX to DX as planned a couple of days ago.

 ## 2025-12-04 Let’s first fix URLs and RSS
 So it’s published.
 Drag and dropped to a Cloudflare Pages site.